 Search for availability on Booking.com – but first, read our tips for finding the Best Hotels for Cheap.

-We have a few tips for items to pack for your Vancouver, Washington trip!
+We have a few tips for items to pack for your trip.
 Find all of our packing advice on our Travel Packing Page – and grab your FREE Packing Checklist!

-Vancouver, Washington is best explored on foot…so make sure you have the right travel shoes!
-I always pack my ultra-lightweight New Balance trainers when we were out sightseeing.
+I always pack my ultra-lightweight New Balance Trainers for sightseeing.
 Kris prefers Merrell shoes for all occasions.
-Read more about choosing the right pair for you in our article, The Best Shoes for Traveling!
+Read more about choosing the right pair in our article, The Best Shoes for Traveling!

 We spent long days outdoors discovering the different parts of the city.
-It helped to carry a day pack so that we had our everyday travel essentials (including our favorite travel camera).
-We reveal more in our article, The Best Day Packs for Travel!
+It helped to carry a day bag so that we had our everyday travel essentials (including our favorite travel camera).

-As you start to make plans and reservations for your trip, get (and stay) organized for your vacation to VanWa with a travel planer.
-Our Trip Planning Printables are prefect for staying on top of your trip details!
+As you start to make reservations, get (and stay) organized for your vacation to VanWa.
+Our Trip Planning Printables are prefect for staying on top of all the details!

 Start planning your USA Trip!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more vacation advice?
-Head over to our Travel Planning Page for tips on traveling – and for country-specific information, take a look at our Travel Guides Page!
+Want additional advice?
+Head over to our Travel Planning Page and for country-specific information, take a look at our Travel Guides Page!

 Also spending time in other Top PNW Destinations?
 Super!
 Be sure to read our articles for Things To Do in Bend, Oregon, Spokane WA, and our tips for the Best Seattle Itinerary!